T101N/opimps/README.md

 ```

 Notice that in the generated code, there are 4 implementations to represent all possible use cases when adding the number of cars in `Garages`, and the body of the function is essentially the same in all those cases.
-This is possible due to Rust's ability to automatically determine the level of propagation required to access members of a `structure`, unlike C++ where we need to be specific and use a combination of the dot operator or arrow operator depending on if the input is a referenced object or not.
+This is possible due to Rust's ability to automatically determine the level of propagation required to access members of a `structure`, unlike C++ where we need to be specific and use a combination of the dereferencing, dot operators and/or arrow operators depending on if the input is a referenced object or not.

 We can now use the operator for either `borrowed` and/or `owned` data in any order.